exoplatform/exo-documentation/docs/Manage-Documents.rst

 3. Exit **Registry Editor**, and restart your client.

+.. tip:: Starting from MS Office 2013 and if you are using the **https** mode either using a
+         :ref:`reverse proxy <PLFAdminGuide.Security.HTTPSConf.Proxy>` or
+         :ref:`running your Platform itself under HTTPS <PLFAdminGuide.Security.HTTPSConf.eXo>`, you don't need to proceed by the configurations steps cited above.

 **Note 2.
 On Chrome browser**

 If you install both Microsoft Office and OpenOffice, you need to choose